Connect with a certified trainer for free

 When to see a doctor

-If you experience an injury or trauma to the knee and have symptoms of an MCL tear, such as pain on the inside of your knee, make an appointment to see an orthopedic specialist.
+If you experience an injury or trauma to the knee and have symptoms of an MCL sprain, such as medial knee pain, make an appointment to see an orthopedic specialist.
 During your appointment, your doctor will examine the knee for damage to the ligament.
-If, upon examination, your doctor notices tenderness over the insertion points of the medial collateral ligament on the femur or tibia, this may indicate an MCL tear.
+If, upon examination, your doctor notices tenderness over the insertion points of the medial collateral ligament (MCL) on the femur or tibia, this may indicate an inner knee ligament tear.
 He/she will also perform a valgus stress test to assess the severity of the injury.

 In order to make a diagnosis, your doctor may prescribe the following imaging tests:

-• X-rays to rule out fracture of the leg
+• X-rays to rule out a fracture of the leg

 • MRI to show the extent of damage and check for damage to other muscles and ligaments of the knee